-I would rather like to share our experiences of the real world challenges that we faced when the selling KGs as solutions to real world problems, and how did we go about these challenges.
+I would rather like to share our experiences of the real-world challenges that we faced when selling knowledge graphs as solutions to real-world problems, and how did we go about these challenges.

-With the overwhelming growth of digital data and information overload, KG based solutions is not a competitive edge anymore.
+With the overwhelming growth of digital data and information overload, Knowledge Graph-based solutions are not a competitive edge anymore.

 It’s a must-have to help businesses to achieve their Moonshots!

 What is more interesting about the Knowledge graph is that it is a journey, that needs to be undertaken by the business stakeholders and the Data Scientists, collaboratively and knowingly.
 Embarking on this journey needs a great deal of data storytelling and ROI mapping.

 But, It’s important to know that the benefits of knowledge graphs are realized along the journey; benefits are manifold along the journey, but not all are known upfront.

 All of this makes Knowledge Graphs a difficult sell to the top management.
 So how do we convince the top management to embark on this journey?

 We explain the power of inferences on inter-connected data through relevant data stories and examples, which make them want those inferences, which today can be done only cognitively.
 Imagine you are talking of millions/billions of such inter-connected data points, it’s a humanly impossible task to come up with accurate inferences for solving complex business problems, and quickly.
 We Establish the importance of scale of connected data, speed of inferences for decision making.

 What really helps is asking them to go through an exercise, where we ask them to define their business requirements, expectations from the solution in the following ways